uozuAho/node_profiling_example/readme.md

 # nodejs profiling example

 Example of using the built-in nodejs profiler.

-## What we're profiling
+I didn't improve performance, but I learned some stuff.

+## What's being profiled

-Building a lunr index of text files on a local filesystem.
+Building a full-text search index of text files on a local filesystem, using [lunr](https://lunrjs.com/).
 It currently takes about 3 seconds to index 1000 files.

-Profile the app:
+## Profile the app

 > ./profile.sh

 This outputs a file `profile_output.txt`.
 See the 'Reading the nodejs profiler output' section below for how to interpret this file.

+## Identify and fix performance issues

 We can see that 81% of process time is spent in 'shared libraries', 77/81 of that being node.exe: